junxit/us-congress-bills-116/metadata.md

 - 2020-09-22 — Mr. Castro (TX) moved to suspend the rules and pass the bill, as amended.
 - 2020-09-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 3 (Roll no. 196). (text: CR H4657-4660)
 - 2020-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 3 (Roll no. 196).
+- 2020-09-23 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.